 - Provide technical assistance and support for districts and schools on effective, inclusive school leadership.

 Recommendations for District Leaders

 - Ensure that principals and teachers receive training on disability identification that will help them assess their own biases, set high expectations for all students, acknowledge diverse learning styles, use linguistic and culturally responsive pedagogy, and effectively engage families of special education students.

-- Provide professional development opportunities for school leaders and other staff on the current trends in special education such as the need for school practices to align with current legal standards, creating a school climate of academic excellence through the use of schoolwide positive behavior interventions and supports, multitiered systems of support, and universal design for learning.
+- Provide professional learning opportunities for school leaders and other staff on the current trends in special education such as the need for school practices to align with current legal standards, creating a school climate of academic excellence through the use of schoolwide positive behavior interventions and supports, multitiered systems of support, and universal design for learning.